 Operate and maintain the tool by following the manufacturer’s instructions.
 That helps you minimize dust emissions.
 The connected dust collector has to accommodate the airflow recommended by the tool manufacturer and should have a filter with greater efficiency and a filter-cleaning mechanism.

 The filter-cleaning mechanism can be automatic or manual.
 The HEPA filter is for indoor or enclosed space use for dust removal.
-Installing a HEPA filter makes the shop vac better at retaining the smallest dust particles, and it keeps the air dust-free.
+Installing a HEPA filter makes the shop vac better at retaining the smallest dust particles and keeps the air dust-free.

 Block any gaps

 Use upholstery foam to cut custom shapes and sizes to fit in around the blade.
-Tilt the slot as well as the gaps between the saw top and cabinet.
+Tilt the slot and the gaps between the saw top and cabinet.
 Leave some small gaps around the openings in the back panels and the hole—slot in the throat plate to supply air to the dust collector.

 That makes you close in the gaps and openings to help direct the suction to where the blade is doing the cutting.
-The more air that is close to the saw blade, the better the collection will be.
+The more air close to the saw blade, the better the collection.

 Close the back

-Most portable and contractor-style table saws are open at the back, and that makes poor dust collection.
+Most portable and contractor-style table saws are open at the back, making poor dust collection.
 An open back allows dust to escape from the back and makes it impossible to concentrate the suction from the dust collector.

 Consider a foot control or remote-controlled system

 Switching manually on your shop vac each time you want to start working and switching it off after finishing is inconvenient, tiresome, and time-consuming.
 The solution is to use either a foot-operated switch or remote control.
 That allows you to activate your system much more conveniently.